grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 However, there is a notable exception to keep in mind.
 The value inside the parenthesis must be lowercase, separated by a dash (-).

-Remember, these embedded links aren't exclusive to the title section.
-They can be implored for any section of your Markdown file that notated with a heading tag
+Remember, these embedded links aren't exclusive to the introduction of our files.
+They can be implored for any section of your Markdown file that's notated with a heading tag

 ~~~
-*h1
+* h1
-**h2
+** h2
-***h3
+*** h3
 ~~~

-Depending on the text editor you select, the built-in function will suggest valid endpoints based on the current headings.
+Depending on the text editor you select, the built-in function will likely suggest valid endpoints based on the current headings.
+The single ( # ) will be used at the beginning of each heading, regardless of size...
+At least for Github flavored Markdown.

 [Linking Section](#linking-to-sections-within-a-document)